BurgersMcFly/Sonic-All-Stars-Racing-Transformed-PS-Vita-patches/README.md

 # Sonic-All-Stars-Racing-Transformed-PS-Vita-patches
-Resolution and FPS patches for Sonic &amp; All-Stars Racing Transformed on the PS Vita with VitaGrafix.
+VitaGrafix resolution and FPS patches for Sonic &amp; All-Stars Racing Transformed on the PS Vita.

 For PCSE00056, game version 1.01.